-Molina Healthcare, Inc., and its affiliates ("Molina"), will maintain and communicate the process providing procedural rights to Providers when a final action by Molina will result in a report to the State Licensing Board, NPDB, and/or HIPDB.
+Molina Healthcare, Inc., and its affiliates ("Molina"), will maintain and communicate the process providing procedural rights to providers when a final action by Molina will result in a report to the State Licensing Board, NPDB, and/or HIPDB.

-1. Definitions
+A. Definitions

-- a) Adverse Action shall mean an action that entitles a Provider to a hearing, as set forth in Section B (1)-(3) below. - b) Chief Medical Officer shall mean the Chief Medical Officer for the respective Molina affiliate state plan wherein the Provider is contracted. - c) Days shall mean calendar days.
-In computing any period of time prescribed or allowed by this Policy, the day of the act or event from which the designated period of time begins shall not be included. - d) Medical Director shall mean the Medical Director for the respective Molina affiliate state plan wherein the Provider is contracted. - e) Molina Plan shall mean the respective Molina affiliate state plan wherein the Provider is contracted. - f) Notice shall mean written notification sent by certified mail, return receipt requested, or personal delivery. - g) Peer Review Committee or Credentialing Committee shall mean a Molina Plan committee or the designee of such a committee. - h) Plan President shall mean the Plan President for the respective Molina affiliate state plan wherein the Provider is contracted. - i) Provider shall mean physicians, dentists, and other health care practitioners as defined by 42 USC 11151 and Social Security Act § 1861(u). - j) State shall mean Molina Healthcare of Texas, Inc. - k) State Licensing Board shall mean the state agency responsible for the licensure of Provider. - Unprofessional Conduct refers to a basis for corrective action or termination involving an aspect of a Provider's competence or professional conduct which is reasonably likely to be detrimental to patient safety or the delivery of quality care.
+- 1. Adverse Action shall mean an action that entitles a provider to a hearing, as set forth in Section B (1)-(3) below. - 2.
+Chief Medical Officer shall mean the Chief Medical Officer for the respective Molina affiliate state plan wherein the provider is contracted. - 3.
+Days shall mean calendar days.
+In computing any period of time prescribed or allowed by this Policy, the day of the act or event from which the designated period of time begins shall not be included. - 4.
+Medical Director shall mean the Medical Director for the respective Molina affiliate state plan wherein the provider is contracted. - 5.
+Molina Plan shall mean the respective Molina affiliate state plan wherein the provider is contracted.

-Unprofessional conduct does not refer to instances where a Provider violates a material term of the Provider's contract with a Molina Plan.
+- 6. Notice shall mean written notification sent by certified mail, return receipt requested, or personal delivery. - 7.
+Peer Review Committee or Credentialing Committee shall mean a Molina Plan committee or the designee of such a committee. - 8.
+Plan President shall mean the Plan President for the respective Molina affiliate state plan wherein the provider is contracted. - 9.
+Provider shall mean physicians, dentists, and other health care practitioners as defined by 42 USC 11151 and Social Security Act § 1861(u). - 10.
+State shall mean the licensing board in the state in which the provider practices. - 11.
+State Licensing Board shall mean the state agency responsible for the licensure of provider. - 12.
+Unprofessional Conduct refers to a basis for corrective action or termination involving an aspect of a provider's competence or professional conduct which is reasonably likely to be detrimental to patient safety or the delivery of quality care.
+Unprofessional conduct does not refer to instances where a provider violates a material term of the provider's contract with a Molina Plan.

-2. Grounds for a Hearing
+B. Grounds for a Hearing

-Grounds for a hearing exist whenever the Peer Review Committee or Credentialing Committee takes or recommends any of the following Adverse Actions for a Provider based upon Unprofessional Conduct:
+Grounds for a hearing exist whenever the Peer Review Committee or Credentialing Committee takes or recommends any of the following Adverse Actions for a provider based upon Unprofessional Conduct:

-- a) Revocation, termination of, or expulsion from Molina Provider status when such revocation, termination, or expulsion is reportable to the State Licensing Board, NPDB, and/or HIPDB. - b) Suspension, reduction, limitation, or revocation of authority to provide care to Molina members. - c) Any other final action by Molina that by its nature is reportable to the State Licensing Board, NPDB, and/or HIPDB.
+- 1. Revocation, termination of, or expulsion from Molina Provider status when such revocation, termination, or expulsion is reportable to the State Licensing Board, NPDB, and/or HIPDB. - 2.
+Suspension, reduction, limitation, or revocation of authority to provide care to Molina members when such suspension, reduction, limitation, or revocation is reportable to the State Licensing Board, NPDB, and/or HIPDB. - 3.
+Any other final action by Molina that by its nature is reportable to the State Licensing Board, NPDB, and/or HIPDB.

-3. Notice of Action
+C. Notice of Action

-If the Peer Review Committee and/or Credentialing Committee have recommended an Adverse Action, the Committee shall give written notice to the Provider by certified mail with return receipt requested.
+If the Peer Review Committee and/or Credentialing Committee have recommended an Adverse Action, the Committee shall give written notice to the provider by certified mail with return receipt requested.
 The notice shall: